 This much we know for sure though, while e-cigarettes certainly aren’t good for your health in any way, they do reduce the adverse effects experienced by smokers who consume regular tobacco.

 E-cigarettes were introduced almost 10 years ago with one main difference when compared to traditional cigarettes: they are tobacco-free.
-E-cigs use vaporizers instead of burning actual tobacco.
+E-cigarettes use vaporizers instead of burning actual tobacco.
 The liquid in the cigarette turns into vapor, which is then inhaled, or “vaped.”

 Inhaling nicotine generally has a negative effect on the body, especially the mouth.
-The problems can range from simple bad breath or a tooth ache to various types of cancer, including but not limited to mouth, lunch, pancreatic, and blood cancer.
+The problems can range from simple bad breath or a tooth aches to various types of cancer, including but not limited to mouth, lunch, pancreatic, and blood cancer.

 Now, why would you want to limit your nicotine intake?
 Nicotine, regardless of the concentration, is a vasoconstrictor, which causes reduced blood flow to your mouth.
 This causes a decrease in white blood cells around your mouth region, which further causes high amounts of bacteria to buildup and therefore a higher risk of infection to develop.

-Glycerin and Propylene Glycol
+2. Glycerin and Propylene Glycol

-When smoking an E-cig, these two substances are released into your mouth to form a coating over the surface of your teeth.
+When smoking an E-cigarette, these two substances are released into your mouth to form a coating over the surface of your teeth.

-Even though we’ve discussed the positive points of switching from a conventional cigarette to an e-cig, it’s still not a safe habit.
+Even though we’ve discussed the positive points of switching from a conventional cigarette to an e-cigarettes, it’s still not a safe habit.
 Like we mentioned before, e-cigarettes still have nicotine in them, and nicotine has it’s own serious consequences on overall health.
 But as far as overall dental health goes, e-cigarettes are probably a safer choice.

 If you have any other questions about proper oral care or the effects of e-cigarettes on teeth, contact us.